estfe/aws-env/README.md

 ### How to provision the infrastructure:

 - Go to AWS Secret Manager and get the secrets there.
-Create a `terraform.tf` file in root module with key=value from Secret Manager.
+Create a `terraform.tfvars` file in root module with key=value from Secret Manager.
 - terraform init
 - terraform apply